WHAT READERS HAVE BEEN SAYING ABOUT ONE BY ONE:

 “”One by One” is a gripping suspense novel that will have you guessing who is responsible for murders.
 You’ll think you have the mystery solved, only to find yourself later convinced that it’s someone else…then someone else after that!”–Angel Gelique

 Rae faces a dilemma when her brother, Kenan, announces a man wants to buy their log cabin in Virginia.
 A place abandoned after they helplessly watched their parents tortured and killed inside.
-Rae reluctantly agrees to travel with her brother to sign over the deed once he mentions their six friends are tagging along for moral support.
+Reluctantly, Rae agrees to sign over the deed once Kenan mentions their six friends are taking a road trip with them for moral support.

-Before the road trip begins, Marissa, Rae’s best friend, picks up a stranger for a weekend hook-up.
-The next morning, two of her friends have disappeared from their room.
-And worse, someone has sabotaged their two Jeeps, leaving them stranded.
+The next morning, two of their friends have disappeared.
+And worse, someone has sabotaged their two rented Jeeps, leaving them stranded.

 Alone in the woods, thirty miles from civilization with no cell phone reception, the weekend turns into a deadly game when a killer hunts Rae and her friends.
 They struggle to stay alive and discover the truth.